... Coaching Shared Knowledge Dismiss

 In addition to traditional skills required from central defenders a back 4 formations, such as phenomenal positional awareness, strong tackling, and the ability to win the ball in the air, Center Backs in a 3-5-2 formation require more speed.
 This is because there are no traditional Left and Right Backs to cover the wide areas.

-The three Center Back strategy that the 3-5-2 utilizes is particularly successful against teams that play a formation with two Strikers, such as the 4-4-2.
+Playing with back 3 strategy that the 3-5-2 utilizes is particularly successful against teams that play a formation with two Strikers, such as the 4-4-2.
 The reason being the two opposing forwards are now going head to head with an additional Center Back.
 Many forwards are not accustomed to this because most teams play a formation that only features two central defenders.
 On the other hand, when a team plays with only one Striker, the three central defenders can find themselves all marking the same man.

 The outside midfielders in a 3-5-2 formation are another key component to the formation.
 Instead of being referred to as Left and Right Midfielders the players on the outside of the 5-player midfield are categorized as the Left and Right Wingback, or LWB and RWB.
 In a 3-5-2 these players serve as a hybrid between the traditional Fullbacks and outside midfielders.
 When their team has possession the Wingbacks take up the responsibilities of an outside midfielder and when their team is defending they drop in line with the central defenders.